honeynet/honeyscanner/README.md

 - For testing Honeyscanner against [Conpot](https://github.com/mushorg/conpot), use the following Docker Image in DockerHub [here](https://hub.docker.com/r/honeynet/conpot).

-- After running a Honeypot using Docker containers locally, you will be able to specify the following parameters: `--target_ip 127.0.0.1 --port 2222` when running the Honeyscanner.
+- After running a Honeypot using Docker containers locally, you will be able to specify the target ip parameter with `--target-ip 127.0.0.1` when running the Honeyscanner.

 > **__NOTE__:** NEVER RUN `Honeyscanner` AGAINST HONEYPOTS YOU DO NOT OWN, OR YOU DO NOT HAVE EXPLICIT PERMISSION TO TEST.